 Update 09.10.18: Pipe is going in the ground.

-Water District #3 - (Green on the map above)
+Water District #3 - (Green on the map above) - This district is complete.

 Update 11.13.17: This project is out to bid with bids being opened on November 27, 2017 at 2 pm at the Stafford Town Hall.
 After the bids are opened a submission is made to the USDA-RD asking for permission to award.
 The game plan is to award on December 14, 2017, then a second submission is made to the USDA-RD to schedule the pre-construction meeting, which will most likely be after the first of the year.
 All water main should be installed and in service by April or May.
 Please note that the actual construction will take 30 days, but the contractors were given a 120 day window in order to make sure that 5 bids were received.